pineconedata/pineconedata.github.io/_posts/2024-08-12-basketball-select-ml-ols.md

 # Basics of Machine Learning
-Before we get into selecting a machine learning model, let’s briefly cover a few basics of machine learning.
+Before we get into selecting a machine learning model, let's briefly cover a few basics of machine learning.
 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) is a branch of artificial intelligence that focuses on creating algorithms and statistical models that allow computer systems to "learn" how to improve their performance on a specific task through experience.
 In the context of our basketball statistics project, machine learning can be particularly useful for predicting player performance, classifying player position, and identifying similar players.

 Key concepts in machine learning that we'll encounter include: